What is My Learning?

 Background to My Learning

-The website is currently funded through Arts Council England's Renaissance Major partner initiative, managed via Leeds Museums and Galleries by its Digital Media Manager Dominique Attwood.
+My Learning was launched in 2006 and has gradually expanded beyond Yorkshire to include resources from across the UK.
+The website is currently funded through Arts Council England's Renaissance Major Partner initiative, managed via Leeds Museums and Galleries by Digital Media Manager Dominique Attwood.

 For queries and feedback, email email@example.com or call 0113 3782111.
 Find out more about how to contribute to My Learning

 If you have a more specific question for our team, please get in touch with: